TomBoudard/Delaunay-Triangulation/README.md

 ## Data generation

-`./generate_points.py` can be used to generate a `.txt` input file for our algorithm.
+`./generate_points.py` can be used to generate `input.txt` input file for our algorithm.

 Usage can be found with the help argument (`-h` or `--help`).